 It’s estimated that about 300,000 Americans have scleroderma.
 About one third of those people have the systemic form of scleroderma.
 Since scleroderma presents with symptoms similar to other autoimmune diseases, diagnosis is difficult.
 There may be many misdiagnosed or undiagnosed cases.

-Currently, there is no cure for scleroderma, but there are many treatments available to help particular symptoms.
+Currently, there is no cure, but there are many treatments available to help particular symptoms.
 For instance, heartburn can be controlled by medications called proton pump inhibitors PPIs) or medicine to improve the motion of the bowel.
 Some treatments are directed at decreasing the activity of the immune system.
-Some people with mild disease may not need medication at all and occasionally people can go off treatment when their scleroderma is no longer active.
+Some people with mild disease may not need medication at all and occasionally people can go off treatment when their condition is no longer active.
 Because there is so much variation from one person to another, there is great variation in the treatments prescribed.

 How You Can Help